hughluo/WexortAdventure/README.md

 My adventure to become a better software engineer.
-A List of resources I have learned from.
+A list of resources I have learned from.

 # Fundamentals